FAQs

 I have heard that Siberians are better for people with cat allergies.
 Is this true?

 Siberians typically have a lower level of Fel d 1, the protein in a cat’s saliva, skin, and urine which spreads to fur and dander.
 With that said, is not a 100% guarantee.
-We can provide a fur test for you, and we can have your kitten tested before delivery.
+We did choose the Siberian breed because of our own family allergies, and we have placed many kittens with families with allergies so please contact us to discuss.
+We can provide a fur test for you, and we can have your kitten tested before delivery at an additional charge.

 Our goal is to safely preserve the health and welfare of our kittens and cats, and the Siberian breed.
 We require all customers to sign a contract that covers the following: